Stay up-to-date and improve your German!

 Here the big names, in descending order of popularity (approximate circulation levels):

 These are your populist and more sensationalist daily papers, but just as The Sun, England’s most popular daily, is said to be written by the best journalists that Oxford and Cambridge can produce, an occasional dip into the Bild-Zeitung will give you some examples of a more colloquial use of German, and an insight into local prejudices!

-With a population only 1/10th the size of Germany, Austrian newspapers are unsurprisingly somewhat provincial compared to their German counterparts, but give an in-depth view of what’s going on in Austria.
+With a population only 1/10th the size of Germany's, Austrian newspapers are unsurprisingly somewhat provincial compared to their German counterparts, but provide an in-depth view of what’s going on in Austria.

 If you’re looking for news about Germany and German affairs in general, then you might try the online news published by the German Missions in the United States, the official website of the German Embassy and 8 official German consulates in the USA.